Strilanc/quantumpseudocode/README.md

 When attempting to do arithmetic with quantum computing languages, one is struck by the lack of basic built-in constructs such as addition.
-For example, it is rate to be able to type `a += b` instead of `CuccaroLittleEndianAdder(b, a)`.
+For example, it is rare to be able to type `a += b` instead of `CuccaroLittleEndianAdder(b, a)`.
-Cosim's goal is to be like the former, instead of the latter.
+This library's goal is to be like the former, instead of the latter.

 For example, assuming `a`, `b`, and `c` are quantum values, the line